 Dietary Changes – Avoiding Certain Foods

-This specific seborrheic dermatitis treatment approach has quite a large number of variables.
-This makes it really hard to pinpoint any specific foods that can cause seborrheic dermatitis.
+This specific seborrheic dermatitis treatment approach has quite a large number of variables, making it hard to pinpoint any specific foods that can cause seborrheic dermatitis.

 Everyone’s genetics are different.
 People from different parts of the world grow up on different diets.
 From my point of view, the biggest mistake people make is believing many of the myths going around the internet.